CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 To add subpages, include a `children` property.
 The `children` property should be an array that contains more page objects (i.e., object containing a `key` and `url` property.)
 If a page has a `children` array property is specified, a dropdown will be created, providing a Navigation + Dropdown Stitch is being used (see below).
 Navigations will render in order.

-> If you wish to use an alternative Navigation stitch, you are welcome to swap out the .cs-ul-wrapper div in the Stitch for the one in the Starter Kit.
+> If you wish to use an alternative Navigation stitch, you are welcome to swap out the `.cs-ul-wrapper` div in the Stitch for the one used in this starter kit.
 This
-> will allow you to continue to reap the benefits of eleventyNavigation.
-You can find the .cs-ul-wrapper div below
+> will allow you to continue to reap the benefits of navigation vi navData.json.
+If you want to include dropdown menus in your navigation, you can use the `.cs-ul-wrapper` div below

 ```
 <div class="cs-ul-wrapper">